rsmuc/antispambox/README.md

 * Integrated PUSH / IMAP IDLE support
 * integrated geo database and filters for it
 * focused on encrypted emails (header analysis only)
-* custom spamassassin rules for Germany and header analysis (my mails are prefiltered by mailbox.org - this container is only focused to the SPAM the MBO filter does not catch)
+* **custom spamassassin rules for Germany and header analysis (my mails are prefiltered by mailbox.org - this container is only focused to the SPAM the MBO filter does not catch)**
-* account information and bayes database persistent
+* account settings and bayes database is persistent
 * latest isbg + patched version
+* Small footprint

 ## Using the container